 Chapter 13 » 13.19

-The listed informal groups are independent groups through which Friends may share common interest, seek affirmation or carry out witness.
-The groups are seen by their members as arising from their Quaker faith and provide a way in which conviction and witness can be explored and developed outside our formal structures.
+A Quaker recognised body is an autonomous group through which concerned Friends may share a common interest, seek affirmation or carry out witness.
+The bodies are seen as arising from Quaker faith, and provide a way in which conviction and witness can be explored and developed outside our formal structures.
 Being independent, Quaker recognised bodies generally have no right of communication by minute with structures such as Meeting for Sufferings, central committees or Yearly Meeting Agenda Committee.